 Significantly for safarists, it contains Entebbe International Airport – transfers to the national parks of Bwindi Impenetrable Forest, Queen Elizabeth, Rwenzori, Kibale, and Lake Mburo tend to start here.
 There are also links to Murchison Falls, and to Kampala itself.
 The Entebbe area provides both a comfortable stopover and longer stay alike.

 The name Entebbe means ‘seat’ or ‘chair’, referencing the town’s status at the beginning of the twentieth century.
-On colonisation, Entebbe took over from Kampala as Uganda’s capital, although Kampala remained the country’s centre for communications and commerce.
+On colonization, Entebbe took over from Kampala as Uganda’s capital, although Kampala remained the country’s center for communications and commerce.
 Kampala regained its title following independence in 1962, but to this day Entebbe remains important – it is the official residence of Uganda’s President Museveni, who has been in office since 1986.

 Entebbe contains plenty of attractions.
 Foremost among these is its close proximity to the beautiful Lake Victoria, the greatest of all Africa’s Great Lakes.
 This vast expanse of water is well worth a visit for wildlife lovers.
 Mammals residing in the wetlands include hippo, marshbuck, reedbuck, waterbuck, otters, marsh mongoose, cane rat, and giant otter shrew.
 The reptile count is impressive too, featuring mud turtle, helmeted turtle, and the grimly smiling Nile crocodile.
 And keen birders can look out for papyrus canary, blue-headed coucal, white-winged swamp-warbler, and many more.